-Description: A survey of the communication characteristics and needs of students with disabilities.
-Characteristics and acquisition of normal speech and language will be discussed, as well as the variations and deviations of speech and language in students with disabilities.
-Intervention strategies, materials, and resources are also included.
-In addition, assistive technology for use in educational programs for students with disabilities will be discussed.
-Must have completed all courses from Block II.
+Description: A survey of the communication characteristics and needs of students with disabilities, including characteristics and acquisition of normal speech and language, variations of speech and language in students with disabilities, and relevant intervention strategies, materials, and resources.
+In addition, aspects related to instructional language, assistive technology for students with mild disabilities, and implications of cultural/linguistic diversity for language, technology, and educational programs will be discussed.

 Description: A study and application of curriculum, methods, classroom organization, and management for students with mild disabilities in math and science.
 Must be taken concurrently with SPED 4712, SPED 4713, and SPED 3752.

 Description: Teaching one semester in the public schools under the supervision of an experienced qualified classroom teacher on the level and in the field of intended certification.
 A student teaching seminar (SPED 4789) accompanies student teaching.
 Application for field experience required prior to enrollment.
 Must be taken concurrently with SPED 4789.
 Requires completion of Blocks I-III or permission of instructor.